sems/dynamic_list_item/README.md

 - `@required title`: Used for the primary label in the list item.
 - `trailing`: Trailing content within the list item.
 For example, an icon or a switch widget.
 - `callback`: Function which is called if the list item is pressed.
 Can also be read as an `onTap`.
-- `position`: Specified position within the given list (overall).
+- `position`: Specified position within the gi\ven list (overall).
 This applies the right styling according to the platforms default (currently only iOS 15).

 ### Examples